TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality

 \subsubsection{Performance Evaluation}

 {\bf Parameter Setting:}

 In the performance evaluation, the reference batch size for TAP is chosen as $250$, which is $1.25$ times the training data.
 The training data batch size is set to $100$.
-As shown in the reference batch size comparison, $250$ is not the best-performing choice, but it always yields better generalization accuracy on these three datasets.
+As shown in the reference batch size comparison, $250$ is not the best-performing choice, but it always yields better generalization accuracy on first three datasets.

 The backbone neural network structure for all three datasets is a two-hidden-layer neural network with $64$ hidden neurons at each layer.
-The activation function is ReLU, with a dropout rate of $0.5$.
+The activation function is ReLU with a dropout rate of $0.5$.
 Layer normalization is implemented after each hidden layer.
 TAP is integrated between the two hidden layers.
-For TAP, TAP w/o Batch, FFN, and Control Group, the second hidden layer still has $64$ neurons, except the linear layer takes input from $\R^{128}$ and outputs $\R^{64}$.
+For TAP, TAP w/o Batch, FFN, and Control Group, the second hidden layer still has $64$ neurons, except the linear layer that takes input from $\R^{128}$ and outputs $\R^{64}$.

-The hidden dimension in TAP is also set to $64$, and the output is also $64$.
+The hidden dimension in TAP is set to $64$, and the output dimension is also $64$.
 FNN replaces the attention module in TAP with a linear layer from $\R^{64}$ to $\R^{64}$.
-Layer normalization is also implemented in TAP (including TAP w/o Batch and Control Group) and FNN as well.
-The normalization parameter in the attention module of TAP is set to $\sqrt{d}(n'_z/m)^{-1/d}$ such that it follows the bandwidth Assumption \ref{assump:kernel} while being close to the general recommended normalization constant $\sqrt{d}$.
+Layer normalization is implemented in TAP (including TAP w/o Batch and Control Group) and FNN as well.
+The normalization parameter in the attention module of TAP is set to $\sqrt{d}(n_z/m)^{-1/d}$, such that it follows the bandwidth Assumption \ref{assump:kernel} while being close to the generally recommended normalization constant $\sqrt{d}$.

 At each Monte-Carlo Simulation, the set of training data, reference data, and evaluation data are shuffled while keeping the amount the same.
-The control group also generates a new set of random reference data at each Monte-Carlo simulation.
+The Control Group also generates a new set of random reference data at each Monte-Carlo simulation.

 {\bf Network Training:}